Education & Skills

 DEVELOPER: University of Worcester

-LEAD PARTNER: Heritage Lottery Fund
+LEAD PARTNER: National Lottery Heritage Fund (formerly Heritage Lottery Fund)

 The Old Bishop's Palace in Ely is a very important building historically, located in a highly visible position adjacent to Ely cathedral.
 It is listed Grade I and was used as the residence of the Bishops of Ely from the time that it was built by Bishop Alcock (1486-1501) until 1941.
 It then served successively as a Red Cross Hospital, a school for children with disabilities and then a Sue Ryder care home.
 When the care home closed and the former palace was put on the market, we encouraged King's Ely to buy the lease, knowing that the school was keen to expand to cater for their growing sixth-form.